-No matter where I end up in the world, there will be one place that I call 'home.'
-It's ten miles from any town, down a gravel road miles from any highway.
-It's quiet out there... hours would go by without a single car.
+No matter where I end up in the world, there will be one place I call home.
+It's ten miles from any town, down a long, dusty gravel road.
+Hours would go by without a single car.
+If you wanted a place to hide out and never be found, this was the place.

-But from my current perspective, living in the city with crowds, bills and deadlines, I remember home fondly.
-I'm not wired in a way that would allow me to go back to that lifestyle, but there's a Glen Campbell song that occasionally pops up on my iPod, as it did this morning.
-When I hear it, I have a good cry.
+But from my current perspective, living in a city with crowds, bills, and bullshit, I remember that place fondly.
+I'm not wired in a way that would allow me to go back, but there's a song that occasionally pops up on my iPod that reminds me of home, and clears out my tear ducts.

 Mail doesn't deliver to where my Grandparents are today, but if it did, I might write words like these: